By: Sharon Aron Baron

 Her basketball team made it to States two years in a row in 2011-2012 and later she would transfer to Dillard High School where she made it to Nationals before graduating in the top 10 percent of her class.
 She is now attending college in New York.

-Simmons holds a BA in political science and a master’s in psychology.
+Simmons holds a bachelor of arts in political science and a master’s in psychology.
 In the future, he said he wants to earn his doctorate at Nova Southeastern University.

 Before he went into teaching, he worked as both a paralegal in a foreclosure law firm, and mental healthcare worker.
 A believer that God is steering his path, one day, he said that while working as a therapist, he was sitting at Pompano Beach Middle School waiting on a student, when the principal asked him, “Have you ever thought about teaching?”